 My interests include Roman and Middle East archaeology, archival research, digitisation and database management / registration, and aerial photograph and remote sensing interpretation for archaeology.

-I come to the Endangered Archaeology team after four years with the Aerial Photographic Archive for Archaeology in the Middle East where I was also Research Assistant.
+I came to the Endangered Archaeology team in 2015 after four years with the Aerial Photographic Archive for Archaeology in the Middle East where I was also Research Assistant.
 I have participated in fieldwork in Lebanon, Spain and England as well as volunteered at the Museum of London and Shipwrecks Gallery in Fremantle, Australia.
-I completed a BA (hons) at the University of Western Australia and a Masters in Museums Studies at Macquarie University, Sydney, in 2011, with projects at the Museum of Ancient Cultures, National Maritime Museum, and the Australian Centre for Ancient Numismatic Studies.
+I completed a BA (Hons) at the University of Western Australia and a Masters in Museums Studies at Macquarie University, Sydney, in 2011, with projects at the Museum of Ancient Cultures, National Maritime Museum, and the Australian Centre for Ancient Numismatic Studies.

-I am actively involved in aerial reconnaissance with the Aerial Archaeology in Jordan Project.
-My interests include Roman and Middle East archaeology, archival research, digitisation and database management/registration, and aerial photograph and remote sensing interpretation for archaeology.
+My interests include Roman and Middle East archaeology, archival research, photograph collections, digitisation and database management/registration, and aerial photograph and remote sensing interpretation for archaeology.

 Aerial Photography, Photographs, Archives, Digitisation, Databases